-The SEN Code of Practice advocates a gradual response to meeting pupils' needs using an Assess, Plan, Do and Review cycle.
-If teachers have concerns following Wave 2 support, parents/carers are informed and the child will be placed on SEN Register and receive 'School Support' - previously 'School Action.'
+The SEN Code of Practice advocates a gradual response to meeting pupils' needs using an assess, plan, do and review cycle.
+If teachers or parents continue to have concerns following Wave 2 support, parents/carers are informed that the child will be placed on SEN Register and receive 'School Support' - previously 'School Action.'